larathompson/project-3/README.md

 We had to:

-- work in a team, using git to code collaboratively
+- Work in a team, using git to code collaboratively
-- build a full-stack application by making our own backend and frontend
+- Build a full-stack application by making our own backend and frontend
-- use an express API to serve the data from a Mongo database
+- Use an express API to serve the data from a Mongo database
-- consume our API with a separate front-end built in React
+- Consume our API with a separate front-end built in React
-- build a complete product which had multiple relationships and CRUD functionality for at least some of the models
+- Build a complete product which had multiple relationships and CRUD functionality for at least some of the models
-- implement thoughtful user stories/wireframces that were significant enough to know which features were core MVP and which could be cut
+- Implement thoughtful user stories/wireframes that were significant enough to know which features were core MVP and which could be cut
-- have a visually impressive design
+- Have a visually impressive design
-- be deployed online so that it could be publically accesible
+- Be deployed online so that it could be publicly accessible

 # Technologies Used
 - HTML